philuttley/stats-methods-24/_episodes/11-hypothesis_comparison.md

 ~~~
 {: .language-python}

 Now the modified versions of the functions.
-The `calc_error_chisq` function is modified to calculate only the upper value of an interval, consistent with an upper limit.
+The `interval_finder` function can be used since it returns the lower and upper value of an interval.
+We need the upper value here,
+consistent with an upper limit.
+The lower value will be bounded at zero or lower.

 ~~~
 def grid1d_binchisqmin(a_name,a_range,a_steps,parm,model,xdata,ydata,yerrs):